AQUAMITRA: 𝗘𝗺𝗽𝗼𝘄𝗲𝗿𝗶𝗻𝗴 𝗘𝘃𝗲𝗿𝘆 𝗗𝗿𝗼𝗽, 𝗘𝘃𝗲𝗿𝘆 𝗛𝗼𝗺𝗲.

 To address the pressing challenges of water scarcity, inequitable access, and daily collection stress, we propose the implementation of a Smart Water Card System, seamlessly integrated with existing ration cards.
 This system ensures each household receives a daily water quota based on family size, accessible 24×7 through a card-tap mechanism.
 Instead of rushing during limited supply windows, residents can collect their allocated water at their convenience, significantly reducing crowding, wastage, and conflict.

-Smart tap units, powered by solar energy, will be installed across neighborhoods and shared community points.
+Smart tap units will be installed across neighborhoods and shared community points.
 These units will track water usage digitally, promoting accountability and responsible consumption.
-For households without individual pipeline access, shared smart taps will ensure inclusive and fair water distribution, regardless of income level.

 To accommodate temporary surges in water demand—such as during festivals, family gatherings, or emergencies—the system introduces a Water Loan Feature.
 Residents can request additional water beyond their daily quota by calling a dedicated IVR (Interactive Voice Response) number, which verifies their identity and allocates excess water accordingly.
 This ensures flexibility without compromising overall sustainability.